Boeing will halt Renton assembly lines, but no layoffs for employees

 The company said that during the slowdown in production over the past nine months, it’s been able to fix issues with the production system and allow suppliers that were lagging to catch up, and it intends to have some employees working on efforts to sustain those gains.

-A Boeing insider briefed on the decision said the Renton factory’s manufacturing operation is Boeing’s “crown jewel.” he said.
-“It’s an amazing facility.
-You try to keep the team together as best you can.
+A Boeing insider briefed on the decision said the Renton factory’s manufacturing operation is Boeing’s “crown jewel.”

+It’s an amazing facility,” he said.
+“You try to keep the team together as best you can.
 They all still have jobs.”

 “I think it’s the right thing to do,” he added.
 “We care about our workforce.”